 Experienced project managers excel at making and following standard templates for their project documents.
 They reuse successful project plans, business cases, requirement sheets, and project status reports to help them focus on their core competency of managing the project rather than balancing the unmanageable paperwork.

 Project management usually follows major phases: Initiation, Planning, Control, and Closure.

 Details of Project Documentation Phases

 The purpose of a feasibility report is to investigate and showcase task requirements and to determine whether the project is worthwhile and feasible.
 Feasibility is verified by five primary factors – technology and system, economic, legal, operational, and schedule.
 Secondary feasibility factors include market, resource, culture, and financial factors.

 Project charter is sometimes also known as the project overview statement.
 A project charter includes high-level planning components of a project, laying the foundation for the project.
 It acts as an anchor, holding you to the project's objectives and guiding you as a navigator through the milestones.
-It is a formal approval of the project.
+It is formal approval of the project.

 A requirement specification document is a complete description of the system to be developed.
 It contains all interactions users will have with the system as well as non-functional requirements.

 The design document showcases the high- or low-level design components of the system.
 The design document used for high-level design gradually evolves to include low-level design details.
 This document describes the architectural strategies of the system.

-A work plan sets out the phases, activities and tasks needed to deliver a project.
+A work plan sets out the phases, activities, and tasks needed to deliver a project.
 The timeframes required to deliver a project, as well as resources and milestones, are also shown in a work plan.
 The work plan is referred to continually throughout the project.
-Actual progress is reviewed on a daily basis against the stated plan and is therefore the most critical document to deliver projects successfully.
+Actual progress is reviewed daily against the stated plan and is, therefore, the most critical document to deliver projects successfully.

 A traceability matrix is a table that traces a requirement to the tests that are needed to verify that the requirement is fulfilled.
-A good traceability matrix will provide backward and forward traceability: a requirement can be traced to a test and a test to a requirement.
+A useful traceability matrix will provide backward and forward traceability: a requirement can be traced to a test and a test to a requirement.